vuusale/ReportGenie/README.md

 ### Docker installation

 You can also pull the docker image to testify Genie's capabilities!
-Just execute `bash run.sh` command in the project root to pull and run the image.
+Just execute `docker run -p 8000:8000 vuusale/reportgenie:latest` command to awaken the genie.

 > [!WARNING]
 > **Please keep in mind that all data will be gone when you terminate the container.
 So I recommend cloning the repository to get the full out of this tool.**